borisvanschooten/webcogs-ai-toolkit/README.md

 ```
 This will build all targets for which the prompts have changed.

 Note that the build tool has **no** way to see if the generated code was hand-edited, so it will happily overwrite your manual changes when building.
-If generated code cannot be fixed using prompt engineering, maybe it's not suitable for fully automatic generation, and should be removed from the build targets.
+If generated code cannot be fixed using prompt engineering, maybe it's not suitable for fully automatic generation, and should be handled differently.

 ### WebCogsCore app framework